rajannpatel/ubuntupbx/README.md

     <summary>Flowroute</summary>

+    <br>[Flowroute](https://flowroute.com) uses direct media delivery to ensure voice data streams traverse the shortest path between the caller and callee, the `--source-ranges="0.0.0.0/0"` allows inbound RTP and UDPTL traffic from anywhere in the world.

     ##### RTP and UDPTL ingress rule

-    [Flowroute](https://flowroute.com) uses direct media delivery to ensure voice data streams traverse the shortest path between the caller and callee, the `--source-ranges="0.0.0.0/0"` allows inbound RTP and UDPTL traffic from anywhere in the world.

     ```bash
     gcloud compute firewall-rules create allow-flowroute-rtp-udptl \